Who's been charged by Mueller in the Russia probe so far?

 All 12 are members of GRU, the Russian intelligence agency.

-The indictments, which stem from the Special Counsel Robert Mueller’s probe into Russia’s efforts to interfere in the 2016 presidential election -- were announced by Deputy Attorney General Rod Rosenstein.
+The indictments, which stem from the Special Counsel Robert Mueller’s probe into Russia’s efforts to interfere in the 2016 presidential election, were announced by Deputy Attorney General Rod Rosenstein.

 Fox News' Samuel Chamberlain, Brooke Singman, Alex Pappas and The Associated Press contributed to this report.